 “Rader was a fine dedicated public servant…a champion fighter for the State’s poor, elderly, and handicapped citizens.
 He has been the guiding force in shaping the State’s Human Services Department into a nationally recognized public service program.” - George Nigh, 1986

-Oklahoma native Lloyd Edwin Rader graduated from Hinton High School and attended Southwestern State College in Weatherford, Oklahoma before receiving his Law degree from Oklahoma City University.
+Oklahoma native Lloyd Edwin Rader graduated from Hinton High School and attended Southwestern State College (now Southwestern Oklahoma State University) in Weatherford, Oklahoma, before receiving his Law degree from Oklahoma City University.
 In 1932 and 1933, he was County Relief Director under the William H. Murray Administration and was Chief Auditor of the Sales Tax Division of the State Tax Commission from 1933 to 1935.
 He was brought into State Government in 1951 by Oklahoma Governor Johnston Murray and celebrated 31 years as director of the State’s largest agency, the Department of Human Services.